osism/ansible-collection-commons/roles/operator/README.rst

 .. zuul:rolevar:: operator_authorized_keys
    :default: []

-A list of ssh authorized keys to add.
+List of SSH public keys to add to the authorized keys for the operator account.

+.. zuul:rolevar:: operator_authorized_github_accounts
+   :default: []

+List of Github accounts from which the SSH public keys are added to the authorized keys.

 .. zuul:rolevar:: operator_password